 Making the Right Decision — Decision Making Tips for New Managers

 When you become a new manager, it can be tempting to make some immediate and bold decisions to prove your worth.
 But we know from decades of decision making tips for new managers that new supervisors are at high risk of misjudging strategies, situations, processes, people, and politics if they make decisions too quickly.

-Sure, there may be simple choices to be made or a crisis that needs to be solved immediately, but many decisions for new leaders can be complex, involve multiple stakeholders, have far-reaching implications.
+Sure, there may be simple choices to be made or a crisis that needs to be solved immediately, but many decisions for new leaders can be complex, involve multiple stakeholders, and have far-reaching implications.
 New manager training participants tell us that they seldom feel confident predicting which option will be the best in the end.

 5 Decision Making Tips for New Managers

-Once you know that you have a decision to make, here are some decision making tips for new managers from a recent strategic decision making training workshop that can help :
+Once you know that you have a decision to make, here are some decision making tips for new managers from a recent decision making training workshop that can help :

 They understand the impact of the decision upon their key stakeholders; they know how high a priority it is in the grand scheme of things; they identify the key risks; and they define the required time parameters.

 Typical decision making criteria include factors such as ability to implement, financial, scalability, time, quality, flexibility, risk, culture and people implications, customer impact, competition, and change readiness.

 Understand that during a current state analysis you are unlikely to be able to pull together all the data that would highlight a single path to take.
 Focus on narrowing the choices by eliminating some that are clearly wrong and make informed strategic, cultural and people assumptions to overcome the common barrier of unclear information.

 Then document the most important information you are missing so you know where you stand.